-After finding the perfect bunny you’ll want to make sure you’re prepared to bring your new cutie home.
+After finding the perfect bunny you’ll want to make sure you’re prepared to bring your new bunny home.
 Here is a checklist to get you started.
 The links take you directly to the products I use and/or recommend.

 - Purchase a cage and supplies.
-I always recommend exercise pens (minimum 30″ tall) or NIC/C&C grids.
+I always recommend exercise pens (minimum 30″ tall), playpens, or NIC/C&C grids.
 They give your bunny plenty of space when they have to be locked up.
 Another alternative cage for the 1st few months is the X-large plastic bottom cage.
 Bunnies outgrow these cages in a couple months but the plastic bottom is very helpful while they’re finishing up litter box training.
 I do not use wire bottom cages.
 All our bunnies learn to drink from a 1/2 gallon gravity water bowl right away.
 Adding Apple Cider Vinegar to their water is very healthy for them, 1 tablespoon per gallon of water.
-If you prefer bowl I recommend using these 20 oz crocks so the rabbit cannot tip it over.
+If you prefer a bowl I recommend using these 20 oz crocks so the rabbit cannot tip it over.
 I do not recommend water bottles as they can leak and break easily.
 Provide fresh clean water 24/7.
 Cat litter boxes work great in larger cages.
 They give the rabbit plenty of room and you can add hay on 1 side of the litter box to help w/litter box training.
 Please use an absorbent litter under the hay to prevent urine scald on feet.
 It will also help absorb their urine scent.
 OUT!
 Advanced Stain and Odor Remover is a really great cleaner to use if bunny has an accident outside of litter box.
 Just make sure floor is completely dry before bunny returns to the area.
 I will also use Kennsol (vets use this) or just a regular vinegar and water mixture sometimes.
 I clean litter boxes with dawn dish soap every few days.

 - Toys.
 Rabbits LOVE to chew.
 You will want to provide lots of fun rabbit safe toys for them to play with and chew on.
 Rabbits teeth are constantly growing and they need hay and toys to help keep them at the proper length.
 I have items available for purchase when you pick up your new bunny.
 Baby stacking cups, measuring cups and spoons, baby keys, toilet paper and paper towel tubes are also good options.